ArtifexSoftware/mupdf/docs/reference/javascript/types/LinkDestination.rst

 .. attribute:: LinkDestination.prototype.width

     The width of the zoomed in region.
-Used for "XYZ".
+Used for "FitR".

 .. attribute:: LinkDestination.prototype.height

     The height of the zoomed in region.
-Used for "XYZ".
+Used for "FitR".

 .. attribute:: LinkDestination.prototype.zoom